roffatech/Hierarchy-building/README.md

 If a project is no longer active, a project end reason must be provided: 'executive decision', 'funding', 'obsolete', 'scheduled end' are the only valid reasons.

 Projects are structured in a hierarchy with parents and children.
 The child of a project can never begin before its parent begins.
 The ancestry of a project could span multiple generations.
 A parent project could have grandchildren and great-grandchildren.
+Children should be based on subject matter relevant to the parent project.

 Prompt ends here.
 I'll be sure to save my prompts in the future LOL.